spurs v bolton wanderers match reports

 Attendance : - 37,337

-08.04.1978 This crunch Division 2 meeting was moved to kick off at 2.45 p.n. to avoid the FA Cup semi-final between Ipswich Town and West Bromwich Albion at Highbury.
+08.04.1978 This crunch Division 2 meeting was moved to kick off at 2.45 p.m. to avoid the FA Cup semi-final between Ipswich Town and West Bromwich Albion at Highbury.
+While Tottenham were looking for an immediate return to the top flight, Bolton had been climbing back up after sinking to Division Three.

 The biggest White Hart Lane crowd for three years witnessed a tense affair with both clubs on 51 points, but Spurs on top courtesy of a better goal difference.
-It was a single goal from a familiar face to Bolton fans that won the game, with Don McAllister, signed from Burnden Park three years previously, who dived in to head home Glenn Hoddle's flick on to John Pratt's corner in the 35th minute.
+It was a single goal from a familiar face to Bolton fans that won the game, with Don McAllister, signed from Burnden Park three years previously, who dived in to head home Glenn Hoddle's flick on to John Pratt's corner in the 35th minute to beat Jim McDonagh in goal.

 There was a threat to the lead when the ball hit the Spurs net in the 71st minute, but Neil Whatmore was ruled offside by the linesman after the referee had given the goal initially.